 Younker also noted that already in NT times (Rome) 15 out of 33 people singled out by Paul were women (45% to 55 %).
 Even though the men still outnumber the women, this is a high number of female leaders—so one must ask, why is this so?
 Intriguingly, Younker drew attention to a quote from the medieval Bishop Atto that explains that in the early days of the church there were not enough workers, so women necessarily helped with church leadership.

 Another factor that led to the likely predominance of female leaders is that the small congregations seemed to have frequently met in homes.
 That is to say, the earliest churches were predominately House Churches.
 And likely the homes that were selected for meetings were likely larger homes (villas) of wealthier members who had greater space and means to support the congregation.
 And since women tended to manage households in Roman society (whether rich or poor), they naturally played a significant leadership role in the house churches.
-If the house church was located in the villa of a better-off member, the woman of that household was likely fairly well educated, could read, write, do calculations, negotiate, etc. responsible for teaching children and slaves, and at times even studied philosophy—these women would be natural leaders and even teachers in the early house-church model.
+If the house church was located in the villa of a better-off member, the woman of that household was likely fairly well educated, could read, write, do calculations, negotiate, etc., and were responsible for teaching children and slaves, and at times even studied philosophy—these women would be natural leaders and even teachers in the early house-church model.
 Thus, it appears the female roles varied from being a patron, a chief leader (president), the dispenser of food and goods (episcope), an advisory elder (presbyter) or even a charismatic prophet or some combination of the above.
 In this respect it is important to note that the description and functions of offices was very fluid in the earliest church—there is no evidence that there was any set ordination procedure—different offices could be the leaders in different churches.
 Biblical texts were interpreted in a variety of ways, including ways that supported women in leadership roles.

 Within the House Church model, widows would often become major patrons of the church, donating much if not all of their wealth to the church after their husbands died.
 They might also donate their property to the church towards the end of their life or leave it to the congregation after their death.
 In the city of Rome, 9 out of 25 of the original titulars (donated properties where churches were built) were donated by women.